-- of both the snowball and avalanche methods and found that people tend to be more successful using the snowball method.
+- aren't good for them and spending more than they can afford).
+Social scientists have done research on people's use of both the snowball and avalanche methods and found that people tend to be more successful using the snowball method.
 Because they pay off their first debt sooner in most cases, they are more likely to stick with their plan. - Let students know that if they-or a loved one-ever find themselves in debt and struggling to figure out how to repay it, there are people who can help them.
-Credit counseling agencies provide assistance to individuals who are facing debt.
+Credit counseling agencies provide assistance to individuals that are facing debt.
 In addition to looking at payment strategies, they may be able to negotiate with lenders to get better terms or work out a payment plan.
 As with any financial advice, people should do their homework before working with a credit counselor or other business promising to help them "fix their credit."
 Remind students that time and effort (paying bills on time, paying down debt, etc.) are the only sure ways to improve one's credit.